sdegutis/Novo-Cantico/app/routes/home/content.md

 ### A new TypeScript runtime

 The very base layer of Novo Cantico is an unopinionated TypeScript runtime, with hot-reloading built in.
-This describes the 300 lines of code under [src/](https://github.com/sdegutis/Novo-Cantico/tree/main/src).
+This only describes the 300 lines of code under [src/](https://github.com/sdegutis/Novo-Cantico/tree/main/src).

 * **TypeScript** code in `app/` is translated by [sucrase](https://sucrase.io/) and compiled with [vm](https://nodejs.org/api/vm.html).